-A public Open House was held from 4:00 to 6:00 PM, Thursday, May 4, 2017, at the Florida Keys Eco-Discovery Center.
+A public Open House was held at the Florida Keys Eco-Discovery Center.
 The consultant team provided an update on the work accomplished during the week and answered questions from the audience.
 Before and after the report out, attendees were encouraged to provide their comments and feedback at various stations around the room.
 The stations included: